MKLab-ITI/pygrank/documentation/documentation.md

 please refer to the [glossary](glossary.md).

 # Architecture
-`pygrank` is designed with a hierarchical architecture, where the roles of source code components are clearly separated.
-At the core of the package lies the concept of graph signals, which wrap machine learning primitives (i.e. arrays, tensors) to be propagated through graphs.
+`pygrank` has a clear separation of responsibilities between its different components.
+At the core of the package is the concept of *graph signals*, which represent machine learning data (like arrays and tensors) as they move through graphs.
+The package also has an abstracted backend that allows the manipulation of these signals under different machine learning frameworks.
-These primitives are manipulated through an abstracted backend.

-A separate module defines measures that can assess the outcome of prediction tasks on graphs.
-These include both supervised and unsupervised measures, as well as ways to combine many of them (e.g. AUC and pRule) o quantify the efficacy of multiclass predictions.
+The `measures` module is responsible for defining different ways to evaluate the performance of prediction tasks on graphs.
+These methods include both supervised and unsupervised measures, and ways to combine multiple measures to get a better overall understanding of performance.

-Perhaps the most important module is the one defining node ranking algorithms on graphs.
-The base of all algorithms are graph filters, which diffuse node scores to their neighbors.
+The `algorithms` modules defines different algorithms for ranking nodes on graphs.
+These algorithms all rely on *graph filters*, which diffuse the scores of individual nodes to the neighbors that are connected to them.
-The outcome of filtering can be postprocessed towards various objectives through transformations or by applying iterative schemes that edit algorithm inputs.
-A particularly useful part of the module is the ability to automatically tune parameters on-the-fly towards optimizing given measures in a computationally efficient manner.
-We refer to this practice as *autotune*.
+The output of these filters can then be transformed or processed further to achieve different goals.
+A particularly useful feature of this module is its ability to automatically adjust certain filter parameters on-the-fly in order to optimize performance according to certain measures.
+This is referred to as *autotune*.

-Finally, a separate module is used to support benchmarking experiments that compare various node ranking algorithms.
+Finally, the `benchmarks` module  supports experiments that compare different node ranking algorithms against each other.

 ![architecture](architecture.png)

 # Graph Signals
-Graph signals are ways to organize numerical values corresponding to  nodes.
-Signals are inputted in and returned by ranking algorithms.
-For ease of use, ranking algorithms can also use maps of node values (e.g.  `{'A': 3, 'C': 2}`), numpy arrays (e.g. `np.array([3, 0, 2, 0])` or primitives of the currently enabled backend.
-In this case, the graph also needs to be the passed to the inputs and algorithms perform internal conversions into graph signal representations.
+In `pygrank`, a *graph signal* is a way to organize numerical values that correspond to the nodes in a graph.
+These signals are used as inputs and outputs of node ranking algorithms.
+To make it easier to use the package, algorithms also accept other ways of representing signal data, such as maps of node values (e.g., `{'A': 3, 'C': 2}`) that assume all other missing elements to represent zero values, numpy arrays (e.g., `np.array([3, 0, 2, 0])`), or other formats that are supported by the backend in use.
+The output of node ranking algorithms will always be in the form of the graph signal datatype.

+When using other forms of data to identify signals, the graph itself also needs to be passed in the algorithms and they will perform conversions to graph signal representations internally.
-If inputs are lists, arrays or tensors, value order corresponds to the order in which *networkx* traverses graph nodes.
+If the input is a list, array, or tensor, the order of the values corresponds to the order in which the `networkx` package traverses the nodes in the graph.
+By convention, a signal of ones is understood if `None` is provided as signal data.

 ### Defining and Manipulating Graph Signals

-As an example, let us create a simple graph and assign to nodes 'A' and 'C' the values *3* and *2* respectively, where all other nodes are assigned zeroes.
+As an example, we create a simple graph that includes nodes 'A' and 'C' with values of 3 and 2 respectively.
-To create a graph signal holding this information we can write:
+To create a graph signal with these values and 0 for other nodes is done with the following code:

 ```python
 import pygrank as pg